soorajkcphd/structure-preserving-policy-gradient/README.md

 Code for the paper:

-**"Structure-Preserving Policy Optimisation via Compact Lie Algebra Constraints"** Sooraj K.C and Vivek Mishra, Neural Networks (Elsevier), 2026.
+**"Structure-Preserving Policy Optimisation via Compact Lie Algebra Constraints"** Sooraj K.C and Vivek Mishra, AIMS Mathematics, 2026.

 ## What this repo contains